 For the latest data, click here.

-The closing spot price for a barrel of West Texas Intermediate (WTI), the U.S. benchmark for light, sweet crude, averaged $52.52 per barrel during the second week of June ’19, down 19.6 percent from $65.35 for the same period in ‘18, according to the U.S. Energy Information Administration.
-Fears of a softening global economy and rising U.S. inventories sent WTI prices down in June, hitting a 6-month low of $51.
-If not for U.S. sanctions on Venezuelan and Iranian oil exports, along with sustained production cuts by OPEC, oil prices might have slipped further.
+The closing spot price for a barrel of West Texas Intermediate (WTI), the U.S. benchmark for light, sweet crude, averaged $59.02 per barrel during the second week of July ’19, down 18.0 percent from $71.96 for the same period in ’18, according to the U.S. Energy Information Administration.
+Despite the recent oil outage in Saudi Arabia due to a drone attack on Abqaiq crude processing facilities, surging U.S. production and fears of falling oil demand precipitated by a softening global economy and falling global oil demand remain the dominant factors driving oil prices.

 During the second week of January ’20, Henry Hub natural gas spot prices averaged $2.06 per million British thermal units (MMBtu).
 In December ’19, monthly natural gas prices averaged $2.22 per MMBtu, down 45.0 percent from $4.04 in December last year.
 For the past 12 months, gas prices averaged $2.57 per MMBtu, compared to $3.17 for the same period in ’18.